IAN-QHAMAU/gridlock/README.md

 "apply this only if the game is still on move seven"; the slower one fails and that player's board simply refreshes.

-The board updates by polling asking the database for changes every two seconds.
+The board updates by polling, asking the database for changes every two seconds.
 Network connections drop occasionally, especially on phones, so failed requests are retried automatically and a brief disconnection shows a quiet "Reconnecting…" message instead of an error.